ResonantHbbHgg/bbggLimits/README.md

 ### Non-resonant reweighted trees
-In the non-resonant search, to get the limits at any parameter point of 5D space, we need to reweight the signal sample to that point.
+In the non-resonant search, to get the limits at any parameter point of 5D space, we need to reweigh the signal sample to that point.
 To do that we have a script, `scripts/MakeARWTree.py`.
 Have a look at it to understand what it does.
 Then, to simplify the production of those reweighted trees, we have another script which does everything on batch, `scripts/ArwTreesOnLSF.py`.
 For example, to make trees for *kl* scan run: